Janet Livingstone

-Janet Livingstone (28 September 1643–1 January 1696) was a Scottish non-conformist and Presbyterian activist.
+Janet Livingstone (28 September 1643–1 January 1696) was a Scottish non-conformist and Presbyterian activist against religious persecution in Scotland.

 Family

 Livingstone was born in 1643 in Scotland.
 She was the daughter of John Livingstone, a Scottish Presbyterian minister and refugee in Rotterdam, and his wife Janet Fleming.
 She had three brothers: James, William and Robert.
 She married a Scottish merchant named Andrew Russell.

 Activism

-In June 1674, she was among a deputation of women, mostly the wives and widows of Presbyterian ministers, who petitioned the Scottish Privy Council as religious toleration had ended.
-For her participation in the protest, she was banished from Edinburgh.
+By June 1674, she had become widowed.
+She was among a group of women, mostly the wives and widows of Presbyterian ministers, who petitioned the Scottish Privy Council in protest against the end of religious toleration.
+The women became active believing that the authorities would be more tolerant of female protesters and thus protect the men.
+They were successful in attracting a crowd in support of their cause.
+However, the crowd was perceived by the Councillors as threatening, so for her participation in the protest, Livingstone was briefly banished from Edinburgh.